 DEFINITION

-Direct, manage, supervise and coordinate the activities of the Administration or Operations Division within the Fire Department; supervise the day-to-day activities and operations of a division of a modern full service fire department; manage resources, development and review policies and procedures; prepare special studies and reports and participate in the ongoing strategic planning and visioning for the Fire Department; coordinate assigned activities with other divisions, departments and outside agencies; provide highly responsible and complex administrative support to the Fire Chief.
+Direct, manage, supervise, and coordinate the activities of an assigned division within the Fire Department; plan, organize, and direct major programs and initiatives; supervise the day-to-day operations of a modern full-service fire department; manage personnel, resources, and budgets; develop and implement policies and procedures; participate in strategic planning and organizational development; provide highly responsible and complex administrative support to the Fire Chief; and assume command of the Department in the absence of the Fire Chief.

 JOB CLASSIFICATION